-MLOG430 Chartering and Brokerage Credits: 3 This course will provide a basic understanding of how charter parties are constructed, how chartering decisions are made, how vessel characteristics and voyages are analyzed, the functions of brokers and agents, and vessel sales and purchases.
-Prerequisite: BUSN110 3 class hours a week prior course work, internships, and the sea year experience.
+A capstone course structured to integrate the lessons learned in prior course work, internships, and the sea year experience.
 Through applied research projects dealing with current challenges provided by industry, government, and military organizations, the seminar provides Midshipmen with the opportunity to apply their knowledge and skills in solving "real-world" problems in logistics management, intermodal transportation, security, and port operations.
 Significant independent research will be required.
 Midshipmen may interact with officers of organizations providing research problems.